Genymotion Shell

 Interacting with virtual devices

-To modify sensor statuses and values of a virtual device, Genymotion Shell provides commands grouped by category corresponding to the component of the virtual device the commands interact with.
+To modify sensor statuses and values of a virtual device, Genymotion Shell provides commands grouped by category corresponding to the component of the virtual device they interact with.
 This section lists available commands of each category.

 Devices